daniel-robotics4/WRO-SuperNova/README.md

 - Label wires (TRIG/ECHO, motor, servo) with tape for easy routing.

 Assembly Steps
-1) Install motors into bottom chassis
+1) Install the motor into bottom chassis
-   - Mount motors in motor mounts; use M3 screws with nuts.
-Keep motor wire exit toward internal cavity for short routing.
+   - Mount motor in motor mount provided; use M3 screws with nuts.
+Keep motor wire exit toward the side for short routing.

 2) Mount wheel hubs
-   - Attach wheel hub; in
+   - falta descripción

-3) Mount motor driver / expansion hat
+3) Mount motor driver
-   - Place motor driver close to motors to minimize VMOT wiring.
+   - Place motor driver close to motor to minimize VMOT wiring.
-   - If using a stacked hat for ESP32, ensure orientation is correct and standoffs line up.

 4) Mount ESP32 DevKit
-   - Place ESP32 on standoffs; route header orientation per the repo ESP32
+   - Place ESP32 on the expansion board/expansion hat in the designated place in the top layer.
    - Secure with M2.5/M3 screws and nuts; use a captive nut if possible.

 5) Mount servo (MG995)